 How can we help?

-It is important to seek legal advice before providing an interview to Police in relation to any domestic violence related incident.
-Our Criminal Law team has the expertise to assist you throughout the process.
+It is important to seek legal advice before providing an interview to Police in relation to any domestic violence-related incident.
+Our NSW Criminal Lawyers team has the expertise to assist you throughout the process.